 To understand the nature and cause of the very pervasive and destructive arguments against life and to deal effectively with them, it is necessary to grasp and accept several fundamental principles:

-- There exists both good and evil.
-They are in no way equal.
+- There exists both good and evil; they are in no way equal.
 God alone is good.
-He is eternal, all powerful and all knowing, Creator of all things, and He created them good.
+He is eternal, all-powerful, all-knowing, Creator of all things, and He created them good.

 - Satan, also known as the devil, the serpent, the dragon, prince of darkness, is a creature created with enormous but limited power, but who is in rebellion against God.
 He is not evil in his nature but in his will and in what he does.’